What is VPN monitoring

 In most remote access VPN scenarios, a user will manually start a VPN client and authenticate themselves with a username and password.
 The VPN client then creates an encrypted tunnel between the user and a remote network, giving them access to privately hosted applications and resources on the network.

 To grant this access, a VPN client uses one of two security protocols to create an encrypted tunnel: IPsec or SSL.
-The two protocols provide secure remote access, but they’re fundamentally different in how they do it.
+The two VPN protocols provide secure remote access, but they’re fundamentally different in how they do it.

 IPsec requires you to install and configure a VPN client on each individual device, and keep the software updated.
 With IPsec, each device then has direct access to the complete central company network.